-12. Public Facilities-In accordance with Section 24-122.01 of the prior Subdivision Regulations, water and sewerage, fire and rescue, and police facilities are found to be adequate to serve the subject site, as outlined in a memorandum from the Special Projects Section, dated December 14, 2022 (Ray to Diaz-Campbell), and incorporated by reference herein.
+9. Public Facilities-In accordance with Section 24-122.01 of the prior Subdivision Regulations, water and sewerage, fire and rescue, and police facilities are found to be adequate to serve the subject site, as outlined in a memorandum from the Special Projects Section, dated December 14, 2022 (Ray to Diaz-Campbell), provided in the backup of this technical staff report, and incorporated by reference herein.